 Listing agents should consider spacing showing appointments far enough apart so there is ample time for the cleaning and disinfecting of high-touch surfaces such as doorknobs, lockboxes and lockbox keys, light switches, and countertops.
 Listing agents may need to plan for additional trips to the property in between showings for this specific purpose.

 Pay Attention to Special Instructions

 Showing agents should pay special attention to any instructions provided by the listing agent with regards to safety measures to be taken during a showing.
-We do know that many listing agents are adding comments in Matrix and/or ShowingTime instructing showing agents and their clients to wear masks, gloves and booties during showings.
-Please comply with these requests.
+Many listing agents are adding comments in Matrix and/or ShowingTime instructing showing agents and their clients to wear masks, gloves and booties during showings.

 Disable Overlapping Appointments